chee86j/ForeclosureAuctionPyScraper/README.md

 6. SQLite for storing and managing the extracted data.
 7. Python's logging module for error logging & debugging.
 8. Pandas for exporting data to CSV files.
+9. Python-dotenv for managing environment variables.
+10. Requests for making HTTP requests.

 ## Prerequisites